ismael-alvaro/Introduction-to-Programming-Assignments/README.md

 # 📚 Introduction to Programming: Assignments

-This repository contains all the assignments and projects completed for the **Introduction to Programming** course.
+This repository contains assignments completed for the **Introduction to Programming** course.

 Each assignment is organized in its own directory, featuring a dedicated `README.md` file that explains the problem, solution, and code.